 - GSTN had awarded Infosys Ltd the contract to develop the hardware and software for GST.

 - The idea behind GSTN was to set up an entity that is equidistant from both the Central government and the state governments, as it will advise both the Centre and the states on the information technology network

 Controversy around GSTN

-To this allegation, the Finance minister replied in the parliament that this arrangement was decided by the empowered committee of the previous government and the present government has endorsed it by considering the fact that private professionals are required to such high octane system.
-Further, he said that if in future there seem to be any problem with the current structure then it can be changed through the GST Council debate and discussion.
+To this allegation, the Finance minister replied in the parliament that this arrangement was decided by the empowered committee of the previous government and the present government has endorsed it by considering the fact that private professionals are required for a such a high-octane system.
+Further, he said that if in future there seems to be any problem with the current structure then it can be changed through the GST Council debate and discussion.